-As a French school in London, we aim to 'promote a friendly, familial atmosphere... to provide a harmonious educational experience based on the official French programmes, whilst remaining open to the culture of the United Kingdom'.

-The French school Jacques Prévert is committed

-To safeguarding and promoting the welfare of all pupils and expects all staff and volunteers to share this commitment.
+As a French school in London, we aim to 'promote a friendly, familial atmosphere; to provide a harmonious educational experience based on the official French programmes, whilst remaining open to the culture of the United Kingdom'.
+Jacques Prévert is committed to safeguarding and promoting the welfare of all pupils and expects all staff, supply teachers and volunteers to share this commitment.
 It is our aim that all pupils fulfil their potential.